 Presider

 The God of love and peace is with us.
-As children of that love we now pray confidently in Jesus’ name and through the power of the Holy Spirit.
+As children of that love, we now pray confidently in Jesus’ name and through the power of the Holy Spirit.

 Reader

 We pray for Pope Leo and all the bishops and priests of our Church.
 May their ministry lead people to experience the Trinity as the source of the divine life we share.